1307 PR.01 Establishing Subrecipients Associated with Sponsored Programs

 Special Requirements for Foreign Entities Receiving a Subaward

-The DBO is responsible for obtaining from the subrecipient a completed W-8BEN, Certificate of Foreign Status of Beneficial Owner for United States Tax Withholding and T-100, Statement for independent Personal Services Performed for Yale University Outside the United States, and forwarding the forms to the Supplier Compliance Unit (“SCU”), not OSP.
+The DBO is responsible for obtaining from the subrecipient a completed W-8BEN, Certificate of Foreign Status of Beneficial Owner for United States Tax Withholding (W-8BEN-E for entities) and forwarding the form to the Supplier Compliance Unit (“SCU”), not OSP.
 The SCU will maintain these documents in the Supplier/Vendor Database.
 An updated W-8BEN form is required every three years.
-The T-100 form contains the dates of service that are applicable for the foreign entity.
-Both the W-8BEN and T-100 form must be current in order for Yale to process a foreign subaward invoice.
-If either have expired, the DBO is responsible for obtaining and attaching an updated copy to the invoice.
+The W-8BEN must be current in order for Yale to process a foreign subaward invoice.
+If it has expired, the DBO is responsible for obtaining and attaching an updated copy to the invoice.

 C. Subaward Activation and Setup Notification to Departments